arturteplov/titanic-survival-prediction/README.md

 ---

 ## How to Run
-1. Open the notebook `titanic_logistic_rf.ipynb`
+1. Open the notebook `titanic-survival-prediction.ipynb` for Logistic Regression.
+2. Open the notebook `random-forest-classifier.ipynb` for Random Forest.
-2. Run all cells in Jupyter or Kaggle
+3. Run all cells in Jupyter or Kaggle.

 ---